Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 5. Content Readability

-Writing quality content is pretty much a given; otherwise, why should people spend time on your website?
+Writing quality content is a given; otherwise, why should people spend time on your website?
 We have mentioned earlier that using natural language in your content and limited technical jargon works best for user engagement.
 Also, it should not be complicated, permitting users to understand the article by reading it just once.

 6. Target Appropriate Keywords